I love my life in Tokyo but the more days I spend on a train surrounded by concrete high rises, the more I crave nature.

 * A lot of the other people had walking poles.
 We could have benefited from this also.

-* If you are catching the train home in peak hour, standing is not fun afterwards
+* If you are catching the train home in peak hour, your legs will feel the burn

-* Not scenic compared to some of the other trails
+* Not as scenic compared to some of the other trails

 Unlike the Inariyama trail, these paved paths were filled with tourists, families and couples there to enjoy a relaxing afternoon.

 If you've never taken a cable car.
 Come here just to do that.
 It's seriously cool and fun.
 (I recommend listening to 'how to save a life' by the Fray in anticipation)